DawarAlvi/dawaralvi.github.io/src/blog/anomaly-mods.md

 <hr />
 <br />

 <b>Update Jan 2026:</b> The original post was first written back in 2025.
 I've used this exact setup for almost a year, even finishing the game's campaign with it.
-But recently I've moved on to .
+But recently I've moved on to {% a 'GAMMA', 'https://www.stalkergamma.com/' %}.
 The developer has done a fantastic job at optimizing the mod pack lately.
 And the entire reason I had to apply my own list of mods is mainly due to the fact that I was not able to run GAMMA on my crusty old laptop.

 <hr />
 <br />